emacs: Managing projects

 install is about installing the project artifact somewhere (usually

-)(defun projectile-ko-install-command () "define a install command for a ko project, depending on the openend file " "ko apply -f config/")
+make install)(defun projectile-ko-install-command () "define a install command for a ko project, depending on the openend file " "ko apply -f config/")

 TODO Others